Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

 #### Variables to move files

-As outlined in the above sections & diagrams, there are 6 different configuration settings to control the movement of files.
+As outlined in the above sections & diagrams, there are 6 different configuration settings in the `config.json` to control the movement of files.
 Some of them has reasonable defaults for assignments that are compiling and running Python, C++, and Java programs (we may update these defaults in future revisions to Submitty).
-Each settingYou can add files to the defaults through this syntax in your `config.json`:
+Each setting should be a list of one or more strings to match against files.
+You may use wildcards.

 ```
     "autograding" : {